whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

     code manifest.json
 ```

-2. Configure the manifest.json to the PWA standard by inserting the json below and validating the json with [jsonlint](https://jsonlint.com/).
-The manifest.json sets the configuration for the installtion and caching of the PWA.
+2. Configure the manifest.json to the PWA standard by inserting the JSON below and validating the JSON with [jsonlint](https://jsonlint.com/).
+The manifest.json sets the configuration for the installation and caching of the PWA.

 ```json
     {